Foreclosure by Judicial Sale

 A mortgage holder bringing a suit for foreclosure in court must join any "necessary" parties to the case.
 To understand what a necessary party is, it helps to remember that the purpose of a foreclosure sale is to sell the property as it was when the mortgage was first taken out.
-Anyone who acquired an interest in the property after the mortgage was taken out must be dealt with in the court case before the property can be sold.
+Before the property can be sold at a foreclosure auction, the mortgage holder must give notice about foreclosure proceedings to anyone interested in the property.

-Necessary parties include parties who acquired easements, liens, or leases after the mortgage being foreclosed was executed.
-They can be added, or "joined" to the case as parties without their consent.
+Necessary parties include those who have acquired easements, liens, or leases on the property after the borrower executed the mortgage.
+They can be added or "joined" to the case as parties without their consent.
 The intent is to terminate their interest in the property.
-If a party is not joined, then their interest in the property is not affected by the foreclosure, and the purchaser does not acquire an interest in the property fee of their rights.
+If a party is not joined, their interest in the property will remain on the title.

-For example, if party A takes out a mortgage from party B and then takes out a second mortgage from Party C. Party A defaults on Party B's mortgage and Party B decides to foreclose on the property and sell the property to party D at foreclosure, party B must extinguish the interest of party C to sell the property to party D. Otherwise party C can enforce their mortgage on party D.
+For example, Party A takes out a mortgage from Party B and then takes out a second mortgage from Party C. Party A defaults on Party B's mortgage and Party B decides to foreclose on the property.
+Party B sells the property to Party D at the foreclosure auction.
+Party B must extinguish Party C's interest in order to sell the property to Party D. Otherwise, Party C can enforce its mortgage on Party D.

 "Proper" Parties in a Foreclosure by Judicial Sale

-The other type of party involved in a foreclosure case is called a "proper" party.
-A proper party is a party that is useful -- but not necessary -- to a foreclosure case.
-An example would be a party who had an interest in the property before the mortgage was executed.
-Since this party would not be affected by the foreclosure, the individual is considered a voluntary party to a case and normally cannot be included in the case without consenting to it.
-However, often courts will require these parties to be joined anyway to the case to clarify their status with respect to the mortgage being foreclosed upon.
+The other type of party involved in a foreclosure case is a "proper" party.
+A proper party is a party that is useful, but not necessary, to a foreclosure case.
+An example is a party who had an interest in the property before the mortgage was executed.
+Since this party is not affected by the foreclosure, the individual is considered a voluntary party and normally cannot be court-ordered to join the case.
+Sometimes courts will require these parties to be joined anyway to clarify their status with respect to the mortgage being foreclosed upon.

 Procedure in a Foreclosure by Judicial Sale

-The procedure for a judicial sale varies from state to state, but generally calls for a court appointed official or a public official such as the sheriff to conduct the actual sale of the property.
+State laws vary on the procedure for a judicial sale.
+Generally, laws call for either a court-appointed official or a sheriff to conduct the actual sale of the property.
 This is also called a sheriff's sale.
 The mortgage holder can bid for the mortgaged property, but the highest bidder will receive the rights to the foreclosed real estate.

-If a lien holder who acquired the lien after the mortgage was executed is not named as a party in the foreclosure, the individual can either foreclose the lien subject to the mortgage sold at foreclosure or redeem the lien.
+If a lien holder who acquired the lien after the mortgage was executed is not named as a party in the foreclosure, the individual can either foreclose the lien or redeem the lien.
 If the lien holder chooses to redeem the lien, they can acquire the property by paying the purchaser the mortgage debt.
-In the case of a omitted junior lien holder, the purchaser of the property has the option of paying the lien holder outright for their interest in the property, or re-foreclosing on the original mortgage to eliminate the junior lien holder, in which case there would be another foreclosure sale.
+The property purchaser also has the option of paying the lien holder outright for their interest in the property.
+They can also re-foreclose on the original mortgage to eliminate the junior lien holder.
+In this case, there would be another foreclosure sale.

-When the foreclosure sale is not enough to satisfy the amount of the mortgage, the mortgage holder may bring a deficiency judgment against the mortgagor to make up the difference.
+When the home foreclosure sale is insufficient to satisfy the mortgage amount, the mortgage holder may bring a deficiency judgment against the homeowner to make up the difference.
 For example, a mortgage holder of a $10,000 mortgage, who only receives $8,000 in a foreclosure sale, may sue the mortgagor for the remainder of the amount due under the mortgage.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help